 It seems over the last year ranking highly on Google’s Local Business Centre listings is becoming increasingly important as the map and first seven listings are being displayed before organic listings even start.

-Here are some useful tips to show you how you can get up close and personal with Google Local Business Centre listings and optimise your local search engine rankings.
+Here are some useful tips to show you how you can get up close and personal with Google Local Business Centre listings and optimize your local search engine rankings.

 So what is a Google Local Business Centre Listing?